“We are sorry” Kenya government apologizes to the flower industry for delayed fertilizer clearance process

 Export earnings from cut flowers grew by 37.7 per cent from Kshs.
 82 billion in 2017 to Kshs 113.2 billion in 2018, according to figures from government’s Horticultural Crops Directorate.

-Hits: 26https://farmerstrend.co.ke/flower-industry-delayed-fertilizer/https://i1.wp.com/farmerstrend.co.ke/wp-content/uploads/2019/06/DSC_2959-e1560436028422.jpg?fit=1024%2C684&ssl=1https://i1.wp.com/farmerstrend.co.ke/wp-content/uploads/2019/06/DSC_2959-e1560436028422.jpg?resize=150%2C150&ssl=1#TrendingFarming NewsThe Kenya flower industry heads have lauded the government’s move to expedite clearance of fertilizer at the port of Mombasa by reducing the number of clearing agents to four, ensuring that the agricultural inputs get to market in time. #FarmersTrendJohn Bujufarmerstrend@gmail.comAdministratorI am a web enthusiast, writer and blogger.
+Hits: 28https://farmerstrend.co.ke/flower-industry-delayed-fertilizer/https://i1.wp.com/farmerstrend.co.ke/wp-content/uploads/2019/06/DSC_2959-e1560436028422.jpg?fit=1024%2C684&ssl=1https://i1.wp.com/farmerstrend.co.ke/wp-content/uploads/2019/06/DSC_2959-e1560436028422.jpg?resize=150%2C150&ssl=1#TrendingFarming NewsThe Kenya flower industry heads have lauded the government’s move to expedite clearance of fertilizer at the port of Mombasa by reducing the number of clearing agents to four, ensuring that the agricultural inputs get to market in time.
+This, following complaints from the industry last year after the government...#FarmersTrendJohn Bujufarmerstrend@gmail.comAdministratorI am a web enthusiast, writer and blogger.
 I always strive to be passionate about my work.
 I started my work at the beginning of 2013 by engaging myself with detail reading and exchanging information regarding farming with others.
 Since then things and times have changed, but one thing remains the same and that is my passion for helping and educating Kenyan farmers, building a successful blog and delivering quality content to the readers.
 The particular interests that brought me in the world of blogging are gardening, farming and livestock.Farmers#Trend